GemTalk/JadeiteForPharo/README.md

 Jadeite for Pharo (and these instructions) should be considered alpha quality at the current time.
 These instructions are written assuming the user is using a GemStone server with Rowan installed.

+Jadeite For Pharo is only tested for use with GemStone 3.7.2.

 ## To load JadeiteForPharo into a Pharo image:

 - Install Pharo 12 Smalltalk.
-  - Currently, only Pharo 12 is supported
+  - Jadeite for Pharo only works with Pharo 12
   - Recommended build -
     - Pharo-12.0.0+SNAPSHOT.build.1546.sha.30427d35e51ff0351e1dc860306faf36d9d8931c (64 Bit)
 - Create a Rowan server using extent `extent0.rowan3.dbf`